-If you clear the check mark for Enable NETGEAR Smart Wizard, the NETGEAR Smart Wizard is disabled, and you must set up the wireless adapter with the Windows 7 or Vista AutoConfig utility provided by Microsoft.
+If you clear the check mark for Enable NETGEAR Smart Wizard, the NETGEAR Smart Wizard is disabled, and you must set up the wireless adapter with Vista autoconfiguration.

 Smart Wizard Status Bar

 Click the icon to open the Smart Wizard Settings tab.
 The status bar is located at the bottom of the Settings tab.